thoughtbot/superglue/docs/tutorial.md

 ## Hello World

-Lets build a simple app to get familiar with Superglue.
+For this tutorial, you will be building a hello world page.
+Its one page, but we'll add complexity as we progress to highlight the power of Superglue.

+!!! tip "Installation"
+    You'll need to install Superglue before proceeding.
+If you haven't already stop by the [Installation](./installation.md) section for instructions.

+    The installation steps will include a layout `application.json.props` that's **implicitly used** in this tutorial.

 ### Start with the usual
-Add a route and a controller to an app that followed the installation steps.
+Lets begin by adding a route and a controller to an app.

-!!! info
-    The installation steps will include a layout `application.json.props` that's **implicitly used** in this tutorial.

 === "`routes.rb`"
     in `app/config/routes.rb`